 The village is most famous for its Dervish monastery, but the nature and landscape are worth a visit in their own right.

 Blagaj is the ideal day trip from Mostar, with its busy vibe.
 This is a genuinely chilled-out spot, and it’s somewhere that never feels crowded or bustling.
 The village itself is pretty regular in terms of everyday life.
-There is nothing particularly out of the ordinary when you arrive, but the authentic way of life is something to behold.
+Nothing is particularly out of the ordinary when you arrive, but the authentic way of life is something to behold.
 Of course, most people visit to check out Blagaj Tekke.

-What Is Blagaj Tekke
+What Is Blagaj Tekija

 Blagaj Tekke was built in 1520, and it is a Dervish monastery.
 Not only that, but the landscape around the monastery and the place it is set is truly stunning to the eyes.